 Soil testing is a quick and inexpensive way to determine the nutrient status of your soil.
-This helps to determine how much (if any) lime, fertilizer, or other amendments are needed to produce an optimum crop yield.
+It helps to determine how much (if any) lime, fertilizer, or other amendments are needed to optimize your soil for plant growth.
 The first step in understanding the information you are receiving and how you can best use it, is to understand the limitations of the system.

 Soils, even in a uniformly cultivated field or garden plot, are extremely variable.
 Because of this, one of the most important steps in soil testing is taking a good representative sample.
 Sample boxes and Field and Soil Sample Information forms are available, free of charge, on request from the lab or from any county office of Cooperative Extension.
 Sampling instructions appear both on the box and the form.
-These instructions should be followed closely.
-This will ensure that the sample you send to the lab is representative of the whole area sampled.
+These instructions should be followed closely, to ensure that the sample you send to the lab is representative of the whole area sampled.
 This is the single most important step you can take to make sure the system works for you.

 Soil fertility testing should ideally provide consistent, reliable analytical results as quickly as possible.
-At the Maine Soil Testing Service, we use what is referred to as a "quick test" system of analysis: standardized massproduction procedures giving reproducible results with a minimum of sample handling.
+At the Maine Soil Testing Service, we use standardized mass-production procedures giving reproducible results with a minimum of sample handling.
 This system, monitored by a quality assurance program, provides accurate results in the shortest possible time.
 However, if you believe there is an error in your test results, call the Maine Soil Testing Service for a free of charge repeat analysis.
-We store samples for at least one month after processing.
+We store samples for at least one month after testing.

-A routine "standard" soil test consists of measuring soil nutrients or other components which most commonly limit plant growth or production in Maine: phosphorus, potassium, calcium, magnesium, pH, and organic matter.
-Nitrogen also commonly limits plant growth, but can be accurately tested only during the growing season.
-It is not directly measured in a Standard soil test.
+A routine Standard soil test consists of measuring soil nutrients or other components which most commonly limit plant growth or production in Maine: phosphorus, potassium, calcium, magnesium, sulfur, micronutrients, pH, and organic matter.
+Nitrogen is also a common limitation to plant growth, but can be accurately tested only during the growing season (late May to late August), as part of a Comprehensive soil test.

-Additional tests such as nitrate-nitrogen and total soluble salts are available for an extra charge and must be specifically requested.
-Micronutrients (boron, copper, iron, manganese, zinc) are usually not a problem in Maine soils.
-Micronutrient analysis is available on request, but because of limited information on their optimum levels in soils, micronutrient problems are usually better diagnosed through plant tissue testing on those crops which warrant the extra expense.
+Additional tests such as sodium, total soluble salts, or texture are available for an extra charge and must be specifically requested.
+Micronutrients (copper, iron, manganese, zinc) are not commonly deficient in Maine garden soils, but can be limited by improper soil pH or organic matter levels.
+Actual micronutrient deficiencies are often better diagnosed through plant tissue testing on those crops which warrant the extra expense.

-The recommendations that are sent back to you for lime, fertilizer, or other amendments are designed to adjust soil nutrients and other components to a theoretical optimum level and balance for best yield and quality from the crop you plan to grow.
-These optimum nutrient levels have been determined over the years by greenhouse and field trials in Maine and other northeastern states.
-It is in this way that the soil testing system is calibrated specifically for Maine soils and cropping conditions.
-It is further modified with experience in the field and as new research information becomes available.
+The recommendations sent back to you for lime, fertilizer, or other amendments are designed to adjust soil nutrients and other components to a theoretical optimum level for best yield and quality from the crop you plan to grow.
+These optimum nutrient levels have been determined by greenhouse and field trials in Maine and other northeastern states.
+In this way the soil testing system is calibrated specifically for Maine soils and cropping conditions.
+It is further modified with experience in the field, feedback from growers and gardeners, and as new research information becomes available.

 Soil testing is not the answer to all problems in growing a crop or in maintaining a healthy yard and garden.
-Poor plant growth or loss of yield may also be caused by insects, diseases, pesticide residues, or excessively wet or dry conditions.
+Poor plant growth or loss of yield may also be caused by insects, diseases, weed competition, pesticide residues, or excessively wet or dry conditions.
 When done properly, soil testing is a useful and economical tool for managing crop plant nutrition.